cgbuen/chatbot/README.md

 # My Twitch Chatbot

-My locally-running Twitch chatbot for some simple commands, including ID display, currently-playing Spotify song, and shoutouts with real-user checking.
+My locally-running Twitch chatbot for some simple commands, including ID display, currently-playing Spotify song, shoutouts with real-user checking, and a fun leaderboard chat game.
+It also records logs.
-It also logs chat.

 Good for not having to depend on your own machine's Spotify desktop application, but instead Spotify's API data that they have on you.